 Surgical options include:

-- Osteotomy, a procedure that involves cutting the bone and changing its alignment to relieve stress on the bone or joint
+- Osteotomy, a procedure that involves cutting the bone and changing its alignment to relieve stress on the damaged bone or joint

 - Vascularized bone graft a procedure that uses the patient’s own tissue to rebuild diseased or damaged hip joints; the surgeon first removes the bone with the poor blood supply from the hip and then replaces it with the blood-vessel-rich bone from another site, such as the fibula, the smaller bone located in the lower leg.